bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         3. Repeat this for 3-5 of your top features
         4. Add annotations to your sketches (i.e.: point out how gesture interactions or animations might work)
         5. Take a photo of each mockup

-        We made a rough draft yesterday in xcode.
-Saved to our project gituhub repo.
-I believe Waseem is adding a picture to his pull request.

     5. Share (15 minutes)
         1. Pair up with a fellow student and show them your idea (Screenshare on Zoom)
         2. Take notes and write down any of their ideas